 Here’s a nasty little kicker: Even when most people know that it’s an illusion, they can’t perceive the illusion-in-action; as Paul Simon wrote, “Still a man sees what he wants to see and he disregards the rest.”
 See Stephen Fry’s discussion about the illusion from BBC2:

 - CIA chief William Colby was involved in Operation Phoenix during the Vietnam War.
 When investigations revealed that the operation involved torture, many people refused to believe the U.S. would be involved in torture (good!).
 And even after he admitted to Congressional committees that he had personally authorized the torture, people had difficulty believing it.
 David Wise wrote an article about Operation Phoenix for the New York Times Magazine, July 1, 1973: “Not one of Colby’s friends or neighbors, or even his critics on the Hill, would, in their wildest imagination, conceive of Bill Colby attaching electric wires to a man’s genitals and personally turning the crank.
 “Not Bill Colby… He’s a Princeton man.'”

 - “[T]he Russians are finished.
 They have nothing left to throw against us,” a confident Adolf Hitler told Gen. Franz Halder in July 1941.
-Russian mired down the German army, making the phrase “the Eastern Front” a dreaded death sentence in German commands.
+Russia mired down the German army, making the phrase “the Eastern Front” a dreaded death sentence in German commands.
 In the end, it was the Soviet Army that first got to Berlin, and captured Hitler’s command bunker where der Führer had committed suicide a short time before.
 Adding to the historic irony, twice over: First, Stalin refused to believe his intelligence service reports that the Nazis were massing on the border of Russia, just two years after the Molotov-Ribbentrop Pact, which pledged neither nation would invade the other.
 Second, Hitler’s generals had studied Napoleon’s invasion of Russia in 1812, working to avoid all the mistakes Napoleon made.
 So sure were the Nazis of their superiority to Napoleon in every way, they invaded Russia on the anniversary of Napoleon’s invasion, June 22, 1941.
 Great shades of Santayana’s Ghost!